bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

 Here is what Google sees of the page.
-We just entered its [URL](https://output.jsbin.com/gunuzus/1) in the [Google page about rich snippets and structured data](https://developers.google.com/search/docs/guides/intro-structured-data):
+We just entered its <a href="https://output.jsbin.com/gunuzus/1">URL</a> in the <a href="https://developers.google.com/search/docs/guides/intro-structured-data">Google page about rich snippets and structured data:</a>

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 60.  (xx) ------------------------------->